 - We are also developing and drawing together the evidence about the most effective ways to enable people aged 50 and over to get back into work.
 We are partners with the Greater Manchester Combined Authority on a pilot project to develop and test new approaches to address worklessness and job insecurity amongst people aged 50 and over in GM.

-- Changes to the State Pension Age will have a far reaching effect on current and future generations’ income at retirement and will influence decisions about how long people continue to work.
-See our latest submission to the Cridland review on the State Pension Age here.
+- Changes to the State Pension Age will have a far-reaching effect on current and future generations’ income at retirement and will influence decisions about how long people continue to work.
+See our latest submission to the Cridland review on the State Pension Age.

-Please get in contact if you are able to contribute information or ideas because:
+Please get in touch if you are able to contribute information or ideas because:

 - you are doing relevant research